TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/ExtensionConfiguration.rst

 ..  hint::
-    If the extension should also be available for legacy installations it also needs a file called :file:`EXT:tea/ext_emconf.php`.
+    If the extension should also be available for legacy installations it also needs a file called :file:`ext_emconf.php`.
 This file contains roughly the same information in a different format.
 Have a look at the tab "Legacy" above.